-A great activity I started using in storytelling, but then I expanded it so that I can introduce real-life situations.
-I usually start with a problematic situation where something happened to me or my class puppet and then lead the children to tell me what would they do in the story.
+A great activity I started using in storytelling, but then I expanded it to introduce real-life situations.
+I usually start with a problematic situation where something happened to my class puppet and then lead the children to tell me what they would do in the story.
 I usually let them speak whenever they want, and we make a story together.
-The puppet usually speaks to the introverted students, and that motivates them to talk because they don’t feel pressured to speak.
-Here’s an anecdote: We did a ‘me in the story’ drawing activity where the children had to give an alternative ending to the story and the results were amazing.
+The puppet usually speaks to the introverted students, motivating them to talk because they don’t feel pressured to speak.
+Here’s an anecdote: We did a ‘me in the story’ drawing activity where the children had to give an alternative ending to the story, and the results were terrific.
 The story was about a class visiting a zoo and being eaten by an anaconda.
-In one ending, Sonic came and freed the class from the anaconda, the other ending talked about how the class had a party for the anaconda and she didn’t chase the class anymore, and another ending had the teacher marry the anaconda and even described the whole wedding!
+In one ending, Sonic came and freed the class from the anaconda, the other ending talked about how the class had a party for the anaconda, and she didn’t chase the class anymore.
+Another ending had the teacher marry the anaconda and even described the whole wedding!
 A child’s imagination is truly endless.

 4. Can you be a little researcher?

 This is such a simple and by far my most favorite activity in the online classroom.
 I’ve also done it in the individual language lessons, and it worked beautifully.
 Who doesn’t like to correct their teacher?
-This activity can be done in two ways, you can either pretend to not have information about something and have the students make a proper question and research it online, after which they have to report the findings to the rest of the class.
-This is very engaging because they have to complete multiple reading and speaking activities and they get to use their phones.
+This activity can be done in two ways.
+First, you can either pretend not to have information about something and have the students make a proper question and research it online, after which they have to report the findings to the rest of the class.
+This is very engaging because they have to complete multiple reading and speaking activities, and they get to use their phones.
 Another way is to give them a text with some incorrect information and instruct them to analyze it in groups or pairs, find the mistake, and then search online to correct it.
-Here’s an example where I inserted wrong information and had them compete who will find all the mistakes first.
+Here’s an example where I inserted wrong information and had them compete to find all the mistakes first.

 5. Clap your hands!

 This activity can be adapted to practice any specific grammar form or sentence formation.
-For example, I start by saying a sentence, and then the child who didn’t clap has to make a new sentence. ”If you have a dog, clap your hands!”
-Those who do not have a dog have to make up a new sentence and the circle continues until everyone formed at least one sentence or until they get bored.
-I usually introduce other things to prolong the activity such as saying the sentence very quiet, then loud, or very slow, and then very fast.
+For example, I start by saying a sentence, and then the child who didn’t clap has to make a new sentence.
+For example, ”If you have a dog, clap your hands!”
+Next, those who do not have a dog have to make up a new sentence, and the circle continues until everyone forms at least one sentence or gets bored.
+After that, I usually introduce other things to prolong the activity, such as saying the sentence very quietly, then loud, very slow, and then very fast.
 Newsflash: Children love to shout!

 6. What am I holding?

-Introducing a discussion, or starting the lesson with a warm-up has never been easier because whatever your lesson topic may be, a realia (a prop that is a real object) is such a powerful attention grabber.
+Introducing a discussion or starting the lesson with a warm-up has never been easier.
+Whatever your lesson topic may be, a realia (a prop that is a real object) is such a powerful attention grabber.
 For example, If we are starting a lesson on recycling, I will show up with a bag of trash and ask the children to help me describe and identify everything.
-If done online, I usually expand the activity and tell them to get up, run quickly, and get a similar item from their house, and then have them say a sentence about it.
+If done online, I usually expand the activity and tell them to get up, run quickly, get a similar item from their house, and then say a sentence about it.

 7. Anita went on a vacation

 An idea I got from a delightful educator, John Harrop, where the class puppet goes on a vacation.
 My class puppet is a squirrel named Anita.
-She then reports from various locations via video chat and when she comes back we ask her a lot of questions.
+She then reports from various locations via video chat, and when she comes back, we ask her many questions.
 I used this activity to work on YES/NO and WH question formation.

 8. Spin the wheel

 I do hope that you will have a chance to apply some of these activities in your classroom.
 Even if the speaking activities fail, as long as the learners are speaking, they are learning.
-Embrace the mistakes and use them to encourage students to continue the conversation even if it does not completely follow your lesson plan.
-When it comes to young learners, the lesson plans in my classroom are always flexible, and if an opportunity for inquiry-based learning or any kind of discussion, or exploration arises, the lesson plan goes out the window, and I must say that I say ‘bye, bye’ to it gladly.
+So embrace the mistakes and use them to encourage students to continue the conversation even if it does not entirely follow your lesson plan.
+When it comes to young learners, the lesson plans in my classroom are always flexible.
+If an opportunity for inquiry-based learning or discussion or exploration arises, the lesson plan goes out the window.
+I must say that I say ‘bye, bye’ to it gladly.